Samplasion/plum-bot/README.md

 And if something bad happens, a unique code will be generated which'll help developers fix it in no time!
 Oh, and if you ping the bot, it'll remind you of the prefix!

+## Disclaimer

+Some code is taken from bot "Yamamura" by me and NightScript#5597.